Check In

 As students transition into the University setting and begin their college experience, many of them struggle with self-awareness because it is not something they have had to deal with in the past.
 Self-awareness has been shown to have a huge impact on students learning processes and outcomes.
 Learning about one’s own personal needs, strengths and weakness is just the start to becoming self-aware.
 (Steiner, 2014)

-- True Colors - PowerPoint
+True Colors curriculum -

 W-Curve Handout, Initiation activity, and Project with Rubric by Molly Woods